devrimakgun/devrimakgun/README.md

 Hello everyone, welcome to my github profile.
 I graduated from psychology department and i did some research on psychology.
 At the same time, i have always tried to follow technology closely throughout my life.
 I am interested in virtual reality closely and this is how i met cyberpsychology.
-Thanks to cyberpsychology, i realized that i had an interest in software. finally i was able to find my interest, and that was web design and development.
+Thanks to cyberpsychology, i realized that i had an interest in software. finally i was able to find my interest, and that was software development.
 Now i am coding and i enjoy that a lot !

 You can find me : 👇